 While other hares aren’t too active during winter, Arctic Hares can remain active even in temperatures below zero degrees Fahrenheit!

-This is partly due to their thick fur coats keeping them warm and energetic enough to continue foraging for food throughout the day.
+This is partly due to their thick fur coats, which keep them warm and energetic enough to continue foraging for food throughout the day.

-They also gather in large groups called “droves” when temperatures hit 0 degrees Celsius or lower, a trait that’s important for survival against predators like red foxes or gray wolves who might otherwise pick off single animals at a time for an easy snack.
+They also gather in large groups called “droves” when temperatures hit 0 degrees Celsius or lower, an important trait for survival against predators like red foxes or gray wolves who might otherwise pick off single animals at a time for an easy snack.

 Due to the harsh climate of their habitat, Arctic Hares feed mainly on lichens and mosses.